 Making History

-Season Twenty-Two saw something old and something new for Doctor Who as the show returned to its old Saturday evening timeslot but was expanded to forty-five minute episodes rather than the traditional twenty-five minute length.
-Despite this, things did not fare well for the programme; ratings were down slightly on recent years and there were renewed calls that Doctor Who was becoming too violent.
-Combined with the general lack of funds at the BBC in the mid-Eighties and a disregard for Doctor Who by certain administrators, this prompted BBC management to put the programme on hiatus until September 1986, resulting in the cancellation of the stories originally planned for Season Twenty-Three.
-Furthermore, it was made clear that, when it did return, Doctor Who would have to justify its existence, or be removed from the schedules again -- permanently.
+Season Twenty-Two saw a mix of old and new for Doctor Who, as the show returned to Saturday teatimes, but was now formatted as forty-five-minute episodes.
+Despite this, things did not fare well for the programme; ratings were down and there were renewed calls that Doctor Who was becoming too violent.
+Combined with financial issues within the BBC and a disregard for Doctor Who by senior administrators, this cluster of circumstances led BBC management to delay the resumption of filming by a year.
+All of the stories originally planned for Season Twenty-Three would be cancelled.
+Furthermore, it was made clear that Doctor Who would now have to justify its continued existence, or be removed from the schedules again -- permanently.

 The Production Team